 This allows currently enrolled students at these campuses to take courses at William & Mary while pursuing their associate degree and while working towards completion of the guaranteed admission agreement.
 Questions regarding the co-enrollment agreement including how to become a co-enrolled student should be addressed to the contact for each school that is part of the agreement.
 William & Mary has established co-enrollment agreements with these schools:

 Richard Bland College

 William & Mary has a separate guaranteed admission and bridge program agreement with RBC.

 Contact: Tom Rockson

 Even when you meet all the requirements for guaranteed admission, and are co-enrolled, you must complete the application to W&M.

 We recognize that some students may not meet the requirements spelled out in the Guaranteed Admission Agreement.
 You may still be considered for admission - follow the standard transfer student application procedure.
 Students transferring from a two-year school with an associate degree and a cumulative GPA above a 3.5 are generally competitive applicants.

 If you have not completed the associate's degree, admission to W&M is not guaranteed.
 To be a competitive candidate, you should have a well-rounded program of study and a cumulative GPA of around 3.6 in VCCS.
-You should plan your college courses carefully using the VCCS Course Equivalencies [pdf] and our pathway guides to maximize the course credits that can transfer to W&M.
+You should plan your college courses carefully using the VCCS Course Equivalencies [pdf] to maximize the course credits that can transfer to W&M.